event banner left

 Río Cuarto358

-In Argentina, mobile numbers include a specific prefix ‘15’ after the area code when dialed domestically.
+5. Mobile Prefix: In Argentina, mobile numbers include a specific prefix “15” after the area code when dialed domestically.
 This prefix helps identify the number as a mobile line within the country.
-However, when calling an Argentine mobile number from abroad, this ‘15’ is not used.
-Instead, it is replaced by the digit ‘9’.
+However, when calling an Argentine mobile number from abroad, this “15” is not used.
+Instead, it is replaced by the digit “9” and placed before the area code.

-The Argentina phone number structure for local calls consists of 10 digits, which include a trunk code (0), an area code/mobile prefix, and the local number.
-Likewise, local toll-free numbers consist of the trunk code, a toll-free prefix like 800 or 810, and a 7-digit subscriber number.
+The Argentina phone number structure for local calls consists of 10 digits, which include a trunk code, an area code/mobile prefix, and the local number.
+Likewise, local toll-free numbers consist of a toll-free prefix and a subscriber number.

-• Step 2: Dial the area code of the specific region.
+• Step 2: Enter the area code for the city or region.

-• Step 3: At last, enter the local landline phone number.
+• Step 3: Add the subscriber’s landline number.

 • 11 - Area code for Buenos Aires